tprodanov/iset/README.md

 let b: Vec<_> = map.intervals(..20).collect();
 assert_eq!(b, &[10..20, 15..25]);

-// Iterate over &values that overlap query (20.. here).
+// Iterate over values that overlap query (20.. here).
 Output is sorted by intervals. let c: Vec<_> = map.values(20..).collect();
 assert_eq!(c, &[&"b", &"a"]);
 ```

 You can find more detailed usage [here](https://docs.rs/iset).

+## Future features:
+- Remove intervals from `IntervalMap` and `IntervalSet`.
+- Get smallest and largest interval in the tree.
+- Join two maps/sets, split map/set into two.
+- Additional template parameter: Ix.
+    Use `u32` indices if largest number of intervals is not supposed to be bigger than `u32::MAX`.
+- Create interval set and map using macros.

 ## Changelog
 You can find changelog [here](https://gitlab.com/tprodanov/iset/-/releases).